Want to know about kkondae, the Korean equivalent of a boomer?

 What Are the Characteristics of a Kkondae?

-With the negative connotation, kkondae tend to be authoritarian, narrow-minded, and resistant to change.
+With the negative connotation, kkondae tend to be authoritarian, close-minded, and resistant to change.

 Kkondae is authoritative.